 As I recall my most vivid image of her, Grandmother must have been around seventy-five.
-She was bent like an inverted L, wrinkled and light-skinned with fading grey-green eyes – yet sprightly and active, humorous and generous to a fault.
+She was bent like an inverted L, wrinkled and light-skinned with deep crow feet on her cheeks under fading grey-green eyes – yet sprightly and active, humorous and generous to a fault.
 No beggar was sent away without a coin or a palmful of rice, no untouchable kurava who came to our house to sit at a distance in the front yard with his crude string instrument and sing the glories of gods went away without a little money or left-over food.
-Yet Grandma was as much a casteist as Arjuna and Lord Krishna of her stories.
+Yet Grandma was as much a casteist as Arjuna and Lord Krishna of her sacred Gita.
 Not even the head of our share-croppers, Kannan, or his wife Karumbi were allowed to get too close to a member of the family.

 Caste mattered.
 She also believed there was something lowly about the things that had anything to do with the people she called Maplas – people who were not Hindus.
 Christians and Muslims were neither low- castes nor untouchable, but they ate the flesh of the sacred cow.
 The British – all white people were considered British and addressed Sayip – were greeted with respect, but not received in one’s house if one could help it.
-They were secretly rumoured to be more unclean than the lowest Pariahs because they wiped their bottom, not washed it.
+They were secretly rumoured to be more unclean than the lowest Pariahs because they wiped, not washed, their bottom.
 The word Sayip, reserved for the white man, though a localized form of Hindi Sahib, was spoken with an element of contempt.

 The white man’s air of condescension worn by Brother Pedro and the brown woman’s politeness on Grandmother’s visage evaporated when Pedro suggested that it was foolish of Grandma to worship a black goddess adorned with dozens of human hands hung around her waist and a garland of human skulls adorning her neck while blood dripped from her tongue.
 Such a morbid and ghoulish image, said Pedro in practised vernacular, was of the devil, not of a goddess.
 There was no goddess, only one God, he said, and that god alone was worth worshipping.